MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **search_origin** - Where did the search originate from, for example, voice assistant, Cortana, keyboard input, etc.

 - **search_scope** - A string indicating what type of account the user was searching in (for example, Exchange, Gmail, etc.) or if it was in All Accounts.

+- **search_suggestion_treatment** - Shares the current search suggestion treatment used to display the suggestions, by relevance or type.

 - **search_suggestion_type** - indicates what is behind the search suggestion, for example, is a spell correction?
 Based on history?
 Autocomplete?